-- Does not answer the question. - Contains significant or numerous errors. - Few or no identifiable arguments. - Content that is inappropriate or irrelevant. - Plagiarism, inappropriate use of other student work, including 'recycling' all or a significant part of a paper which has already been given credit in another course. - Lack of research or analysis. - Difficult or impossible to understand through poor grammar, expression or structure. - Overall, does not demonstrate the minimum level of competence in the assessment.
+- Does not answer the question.

+- Contains significant or numerous errors.

+- Few or no identifiable arguments.

+- Content that is inappropriate or irrelevant.

+- · Lack of research or analysis.

+- Difficult or impossible to understand through poor grammar, expression or structure.

+- Overall, does not demonstrate the minimum level of competence in the assessment.